-47. Nothing under this Law must be rendered void or invalid, nor must the liability of any person to pay tax or any other amount under this Law be affected by

-(a) an error or omission in a valuation or a valuation based solely on information in the hands of an assessor or the tax administrator;

-(b) an error or omission in a tax roll, Tax Notice, or any notice given under this Law; or

-(c) a failure of the First Nation, tax administrator or the assessor to do something within the required time.
+- 47. Nothing under this Law must be rendered void or invalid, nor must the liability of any person to pay tax or any other amount under this Law be affected by - (a) an error or omission in a valuation or a valuation based solely on information in the hands of an assessor or the tax administrator: - (b) an error or omission in an assessment and tax roll, Assessment and Tax Notice, or any notice given under this Law; or - (c) a failure of the First Nation, tax administrator or the assessor to do something within the required time.